What do some of the industrial mishaps have in common? The causes of these accidents are often linked to sleep deficit and worker fatigue.

 Despite all the best efforts of your management and the organisation, accidents due to worker fatigue may still happen.
 Emergency response procedures are required.
 Every organisation is required to have people trained in first aid and superior quality, hospital- grades supplies that are clearly organised in a wall mounted first aid kit in order to supplement their efforts.

 Does your workplace have these?
-Not sure what to do.
+Not sure what to do?
 You can get these by simply visiting the Alsco First Aid Kit webpage and subscribing to our service online.
-Should you need any assistance, do not hesitate to call us on 1300 077 391 and speak to our friendly representatives.

 Create a safer and fatigue-free workplace for your employees. do not hesitate to call us on 1300 077 391 and ask us how we can help.